 8–3 Elimination Record

 17 Challenge Wins

-Just six seasons into her career, Kam has established herself as one of the elite females on The Challenge.
+Just six seasons into her career, Kam has established herself as one of the elite women on The Challenge.

 She had an excellent debut on her rookie season, Vendettas, as she took out mercenaries Tori D and Ashley M, and also defeated Natalie.
-Kam had a legitimate chance to win the season, as she was in second place among women, but she was screwed when she chose wrong in the high/low game and was punished by Melissa.
+Kam had a legitimate chance to win the season, as she was in second place among women early in the final, but she was screwed when she chose wrong in the high/low game and was punished by Melissa.

 She shouldn’t have been dumb enough to guess higher on a 10 card, but it was a bullshit twist by production to allow eliminated competitors to give arbitrary punishments, and it cost her from being in the top four and having a chance to win on the final puzzle.

 Kam had a brief stint on Champs vs. Stars 2, losing in episode two to Brooke Hogan.